ibm-cloud-docs/cis/edge-function-actions.md

 # Using Edge function actions and triggers
 {: #edge-functions-actions}

 Edge functions consist of two main components: actions and triggers.
-Actions are JavaScript files that define logic to be executed at the ege.
+Actions are JavaScript files that define logic to be executed at the edge.
 Triggers are URL-based routing rules that determine when and under what conditions those actions run.
 {: shortdesc}

 Triggers link specific request patterns (like domains and paths) to actions.
 Without an associated trigger, an action won't impact traffic.